handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 ```
 :::

-The above notation results in all cells being read-only, except for the first column, which is editable.
-The top-left cell and cell at row and column index `3, 3` are still read-only.
-Their properties are individually managed within the [cells](@/api/metaSchema.md#cells-2) option.
+The above snippet makes all cells read-only, except the first column, which remains editable.
+However, notice how the top-left cell, as well as the cell at index `3, 3` are still read-only.
+It's because their properties are individually managed within the [cells](@/api/metaSchema.md#cells-2) option.

 ## All options

 The most up to date list of options is available in the [Options](@/api/metaSchema.md) section of the API Reference.
-The table below is just a cheatsheet that can be useful if you're already familiar with the Handsontable API.